The Department of Housing and Community Development is ready to help families in need during the COVID-19 health crisis.

 Are you having trouble paying your rent or mortgage because of the COVID-19 pandemic?
 Have you lost your job or lost income during the Covid-19 health crisis?
 Are you at risk of becoming homeless?

 You may be eligible to receive help with paying your rent or mortgage.
-The Massachusetts Department of Housing and Community Development (DHCD) offers two programs that can assist low-income households.
+The Massachusetts Department of Housing and Community Development (DHCD) offers programs that can assist low-income households.
 Find Spanish language resources about these programs.

 Please use the tool linked below to find your regional agency and see the income limits for eligibility in your region based on household size.
 You can also call 2-1-1 for more information.